Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### The Developers should not be interrupted during the Sprint and the Sprint Goal should remain intact.
 These are conditions that foster creativity, quality and productivity.
+Which one of the following answers is FALSE?

 - [ ] The Product Owner can help clarify or optimize the Sprint when asked by the Developers.
-- [ ] The Developers may work with the Product Owner to add or remove work if they find themselves with more or less capacity than expected
+- [ ] The Developers may work with the Product Owner to add or remove work if they find themselves with more or less capacity than expected.
-- [x] The Sprint Backiog is fully formulated in the Sprint Planning event and does not change during the Sprint
+- [x] The Sprint Backiog is fully formulated in the Sprint Planning event and does not change during the Sprint.
 - [ ] As a decomposition of the selected Product Backlog items, the Sprint Backlog changes and may grow as the work emerges.

 **[⬆ Back to Top](#table-of-contents)**